marxlow/portfolio/README.md

-#Marx's low portfolio
+##Marx's low portfolio

 This is a landing page to showcase my portfolio online.
 It will be extended to include and host projects in the future as well.

 Credits:

-Template is forked from "https://github.com/BlackrockDigital/startbootstrap-stylish-portfolio"
+HTML Template is forked from "https://github.com/BlackrockDigital/startbootstrap-stylish-portfolio"